 What is an Interest Coverage Ratio?

-An Interest Coverage Ratio measures a company’s ability to meet required payments (specifically, interest expense) related to its outstanding debt obligations on time.
+The Interest Coverage Ratio measures a company’s ability to meet required interest expense payments related to its outstanding debt obligations on time.

 There are several variations of interest coverage ratios, but generally speaking, most credit analysts and lenders will perceive higher ratios as positive signs of reduced default risk.